jaketae/jaketae.github.io/_posts/2019-11-13-pagerank-and-markov.md

 # Network Graph Representation

-While the nuts and bolts of this algorithm may appear complicated--and indeed they are--the underlying concept is surprisingly intuitive: the relevance or importance of a page is determined by the number of hyperlinks going to and from the website.
+While the nuts and bolts of this algorithm may appear complicated---and indeed they are---the underlying concept is surprisingly intuitive: the relevance or importance of a page is determined by the number of hyperlinks going to and from the website.
 Let's hash out this proposition by creating a miniature version of the Internet.
 In our microcosm, there are only five websites, represented as nodes on a network graph.
 Below is a simple representation created using Python and the [Networkx package].

 ```python
 import networkx as nx